nahimanajz/Healthier/README.md

 - Call Katende once everything is ready
 - Preparing full tools for presenting my project `personal internet, mobile phone`
 - Auntentication

+## Errors
+it happens when user taps on texfield to fetch temperature
+#achievements
+by entering phone prescription is saved to correct patient 🆗